St. Andrew's Church, Mumbai: History

 Kolis were originally part of the Church of St Anne, but according to a 1669 Jesuit letter, the parish grew too large and unwieldy.
 Also, some parishioners objected to the fish smell so the Kolis were given their own parish.
 Then in 1739, Salsette was taken over by the Marathas and St Anne and its surrounding fortifications were blown up so they wouldn't fall into enemy hands.
 From 1739 until St Peter's was built in 1853, St Andrew's was Bandra's only church.
 In 1966, the church's wooden portico was demolished and the building's facade was extended.
 Every effort was taken to ensure that it resembled the original.

-Even the height of a round window was adjusted so on both solstices, the sun's morning rays continue to hit the central point of the altar where the host is kept - just like in the original design.
+Even the height of a round window in the facade, just above the statue of St Andrew, was maintained so that on both equinoxes, the sun's morning rays would continue to shine on the keystone of the arch above the sanctuary exactly at 7.00am - just like in the original design.
+This phenomenon was first noticed by Mr. Carlisle Curry, who watched it for a few years and documented it.
+In 1989 he published a booklet describing the phenomenon.

+Currently a building that was built east of the church obstructs the early morning sunlight entering the Church but the sun's rays do shine into the church a bit later in the morning and; on the days before and after the equinoxes, the sunlight falls on the altar tabernacle.